lyndon025/playtested/src/content/article/2023-06-19-one-of-the-best-arcade-racing-games-has-just-entered-its-season-3--first-impressions---ac.md

 ---
-title: "One of the best arcade racing games has just entered its Season 3 | First Impressions - Ace Racer"
+author: lyndonguitar
+category: Review
-description: "Ace Racer, developed and published by NetEase, is a mobile arcade racing game that aims to combine simple controls, high-octane street racing, and arcade-style abilities that vary from vehicle to vehicle.
-Featuring AAA levels of graphics, dynamic races, and a plethora of customization options."
+description: Ace Racer, developed and published by NetEase, is a mobile arcade racing game that aims to combine simple controls, high-octane street racing, and arcade-style abilities that vary from vehicle to vehicle.
+Featuring AAA levels of graphics, dynamic races, and a plethora of customization options.
+featured: false
 pubDate: 2023-06-19
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ace-racer"]
+tags:
-featured: false
+- taptap
+- ace-racer
-thumb: ""
+thumb: ''
+title: One of the best arcade racing games has just entered its Season 3 | First Impressions
+  - Ace Racer
 ---

 Ace Racer, developed and published by NetEase, is a mobile arcade racing game that aims to combine simple controls, high-octane street racing, and arcade-style abilities that vary from vehicle to vehicle.
 Featuring AAA levels of graphics, dynamic races, and a plethora of customization options.